solo-io/gloo/docs/content/guides/traffic_management/request_processing/transformations/_index.md

 - transformations defined on `VirtualHosts` are inherited by `Route`s and `WeightedDestination`s.
 - transformations defined on `Route`s are inherited by `WeightedDestination`s.

-If a child attribute defines its own transformation, it will override the configuration on its parent.
+If a child attribute defines its own transformation, it overrides the configuration on its parent.
 However, if `inheritTransformation` is set to true on the `stagedTransformations` for a Route, it can inherit transformations from its parent as illustrated below.

-Let's define the `virtualHost` and it's child route is defined as follows:
+Let's define the `virtualHost` and its child route is defined as follows:
 {{< highlight yaml "hl_lines=7-13 20-27" >}}
 # This snippet has been abridged for brevity, and only includes transformation-relevant config
 virtualHost: